raspberrypilearning/sense-hat-puzzle-box/en/step_12.md

 | **y = 1** | **y = 0** | **y = -1** | **y = 0** |

-As your lock program is going to need to regularly calculate its orientation angle from the **G** measurement, you should first create a function to perform this calculation.
+As your lock program is going to need to calculate the rotation angle using the **G** measurement over and over again, you should first create a function to perform this calculation.

 [[[generic-python-simple-functions]]]

-This function will need values of `x` and `y` as inputs, and will return the orientation angle as an output.
+This function will need values of `x` and `y` as inputs, and will return the rotation angle as an output.

 + In the **Functions** section, define a function called `get_angle(x,y)`.